ottodevs/zkpoker/README.md

 ```

 <div align="right">
-  <a href="#top">Back to Top ↑</a>
+  <a href="#zkpoker-mental-poker-on-aleo">Back to Top ↑</a>
 </div>

 ## Deployments

 Our contracts are currently deployed on the Aleo local testnet using [Amareleo Chain](https://amareleo.com/).
-We use Demox Labs for other purposes, but they are not related to Amareleo.

 Here's a summary of our deployment costs to the local testnet: